engineer-man/piston/readme.md

 ### Official Extensions
 The following are approved and endorsed extensions/utilities to the core Piston offering.
+- [I Run Code](https://github.com/engineer-man/piston-bot), a Discord bot used in 4100+ servers to handle arbitrary code evaluation in Discord.
 - [Piston CLI](https://github.com/Shivansh-007/piston-cli), a universal shell supporting code highlighting, files, and interpretation without the need to download a language.

 <br>